 13. Yokan (羊羹)

-Yokan is a jelly dessert made from red bean paste, agar, and sugar.
-They usually have green tea powder, chopped chestnuts, whole sweetened beans, or other ingredients suspended in the jelly.
+Yokan is a jelly-like dessert made from red bean paste, agar, and sugar.
+It is often set with green tea powder, chopped chestnuts, whole sweetened beans, or other ingredients suspended in the jelly.

 We also recommend reading: Yokan – Recipe for Japanese Seaweed Jelly